-TimesTen supports this names syntax.
-You can use a TimesTen this names.ora entry in the same way you would use an Oracle this names.ora entry.
+TimesTen supports tnsnames syntax.
+You can use a TimesTen tnsnames.ora entry in the same way you would use an Oracle tnsnames.ora entry.

 The syntax of a TimesTen entry in the tnsnames.ora file is as follows:

 Where tns_entry is an arbitrary TNS name you assign to the entry.
 Note the following: